ocf/ocfweb/ocfweb/docs/docs/services/mysql.md

 ## Creating a MySQL database
 We have two options to create a database using the terminal or our web management tool.
 ### Web-based tool
-Go to the website <https://accounts.ocf.berkeley.edu/commands> and type in your username and password.
+[[Click here|commands]] and type in your username and password.
 Select the option: `makemysql — reset your MySQL database password, or create a new MySQL database` and run the command.
 Note your password in a safe place.
 ### SSH Terminal
 Log into the OCF via [[SSH|doc services/shell]], at the terminal prompt enter the command `makemysql`.
 Hit yes to confirm the operation.
 Note your password in a safe place.